kofrasa/mingo/README.md

 ## Differences from MongoDB

 1. There are no collections.
 Input data is either an array of objects or a generator function to support streaming.
-1. Server-side specific operators are not supported.
-Examples include `$collStat`, `$planCacheStats`, `$listSessions` etc.
+1. Server-side specific operators those that require special support are not supported.
+E.g. `$collStat`, `$planCacheStats`, `$listSessions`.
-   1. Pipeline operator `$merge` is supported but not loaded by default.
-It requires a unique index which is checked on demand for client-sude processing.
-Users must explicitly load this operator with `useOperators` to use it.
+1. Pipeline operator `$merge` is supported and enforces the unique constraint on the lookup fields at runtime.
 1. The following operators are not supported.
    - Query: `$comment`, `$meta`, `$text`
    - Expression: `$toObjectId`, `$binarySize`, `bsonSize`